 If you’re not able to rent a van to travel because of distance, age, driver’s license issues, or any other reason, and you do need to take an alternate form of travel, don’t just book the first trip you find.
-There are ways to keep the cost of traveling during the holidays down to a minimum—even if your need to fly.
+There are ways to keep the cost of traveling during the holidays down to a minimum—even if you need to fly.

 Start Planning Now

+If you’re wondering how to save money on holiday travel, start with planning ahead.
 The earlier you book your travel plans, even if you’re just renting a van to travel, the better off you’re going to be.
 As the holidays draw closer, the cost of flights, trains, and buses gets increasingly higher.
 If you wait until the last minute, you’re probably going to end up paying a premium, and there’s always a chance that travel accommodations won’t be available at all.
 Play it safe, and secure your tickets now before the demand and prices skyrocket.

 The internet is a powerful tool in the right hands.
 These days, you don’t need to go to every individual airline website to compare prices.
 There are plenty of travel websites that will save you some serious time by comparing prices and consolidating all of the information for you on one page.
 Spend some time scoping out your options on one of these website.
 Just remember to clear your cookies if you return to the same site, as many keep a record of previous visits and may hike up the prices to create a sense of urgency.